 Make sure your web server is up-to-date with all patches to protect against known vulnerabilities.

-Insure that the file permissions in directories on the web server from which files can be execute is set to the "least privilege" settings, and that those directories contents is controlled by a whitelist.
+Ensure that the file permissions in directories on the web server from which files can be execute is set to the "least privilege" settings, and that those directories contents is controlled by an allowlist.